The Devil Inside (film): Production

-The genesis of the film happened in 2005, as writer Matthew Peterman read about the Vatican's school of exorcism and approached director William Brent Bell on exploiting that.
-The duo wrote a traditional script, however they eventually, according to Peterman "got frustrated with that process" so they rewrote to a mockumentary style following a suggestion from producer Morris Paulson.
+The film traces its origins to 2005, when Matthew Peterman read about the Catholic Church's school of exorcism and approached William Brent Bell to suggest using the idea for a screenplay.
+The two co-wrote a traditional script but eventually, according to Peterman, "got frustrated with that process".
+Following a suggestion from producer Morris Paulson, they rewrote it into a style reflecting the mockumentary and found footage techniques.

-Principal photography began in 2010 in several locations, including Bucharest (Romania), Rome (Italy) and Vatican City.
-The film is of the "found footage" genre, and so is shot in documentary style.
-Lorenzo di Bonaventura and Steven Schneider took the movie to Paramount Pictures, who ultimately produced it through their low-budget company Insurge Pictures, who acquired the film as their first release hoping it would replicate the success of Paranormal Activity.
+Principal photography began in 2010 in several locations, including Bucharest, Rome, and Vatican City.
+Lorenzo di Bonaventura and Steven Schneider took the film to Paramount Pictures, who ultimately produced it through their low-budget branch Insurge Pictures, acquiring the film as their first release in the hopes that it would replicate the success of Paranormal Activity.

 Reception

 The film was not screened for critics.
+Metacritic, which uses a weighted average, assigned the film a score of 18 out of 100, based on 19 critics, indicating "overwhelming dislike".
 It received an "F" from CinemaScore, which tracks audience reaction.

-It topped the box office its opening weekend, the first after the New Year's Day holiday, displacing Mission: Impossible – Ghost Protocol, which had held that position for three straight weeks.
+The film topped the box office on its opening weekend, the first after the New Year's Day holiday (referred to as the dump months).
+It displaced Mission: Impossible – Ghost Protocol, which had held the position for three straight weeks.
 At the time, it was the third-best January opening weekend after Cloverfield and the Star Wars special edition.
-In its second weekend, the film dropped 76.2%, which was the largest second weekend drop for a film since Jonas Brothers: The 3D Concert Experience (77.4%) in early 2009.
+In its second weekend, the film dropped 76.2%, the largest second weekend drop for a film since Jonas Brothers: The 3D Concert Experience dropped 77.4%.

-Peter Howell of the Toronto Star wrote that the film was a candidate for the worst film of 2012.
-Stephen Whitty of The Star-Ledger wrote that "after The Blair Witch Project got by with sticks and stones and offscreen noises, filmmakers started thinking they didn't have to show anything.
-Well, no. It's better when you don't show too much – but if your story is about the supernatural, eventually you're going to have to come up with something.
+Peter Howell of the Toronto Star wrote that the film was a candidate for the worst film of the year.
+Stephen Whitty of The Star-Ledger wrote, "After The Blair Witch Project got by with sticks and stones and offscreen noises, filmmakers started thinking they didn't have to show anything.
+Well, no. It's better when you don't show too muchbut if your story is about the supernatural, eventually you're going to have to come up with something.
 The Devil Inside can't."
-Michael Phillips of the Chicago Tribune felt that the film "joins a long, woozy-camera parade of found-footage scare pictures, among them The Blair Witch Project, the Paranormal Activity films and certain wedding videos that won't go away."
-Michael Rechtshaffen of The Hollywood Reporter stated that the film "proves as scary and unsettling as a slab of devil's food cake – only considerably less satisfying.
-The New York Times reviewer Manohla Dargis had a positive response to Suzan Crowley's acting and the scenes where the possessed is played by a contortionist, but considered that The Devil Inside was another foray into "a tediously exhausted subgenre that was already creatively tapped out when The Blair Witch Project spooked audiences more than a decade ago."
+Michael Phillips of the Chicago Tribune felt that the film "joins a long, woozy-camera parade of found-footage scare pictures, among them The Blair Witch Project, the Paranormal Activity films and certain wedding videos that won't go away".
+Michael Rechtshaffen of The Hollywood Reporter stated that the film "proves as scary and unsettling as a slab of devil's food cakeonly considerably less satisfying".
+The New York Times reviewer Manohla Dargis had a positive response to Crowley's acting and the scenes where the possessed is played by a contortionist, but said the film was just another foray into "a tediously exhausted subgenre that was already creatively tapped out when The Blair Witch Project spooked audiences more than a decade ago".